ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server.md

     ```
 Your secure build server is now up and running!

 It is available at the IP Address of the Hyper Protect Virtual Server LPAR and port (GuestPort) specified.
-The application used for this SBS trial requires 2 virtual servers to be created, one for the digital banking application image, and another one for the Mongo DB Docker image.
-You will use these secure build servers to securely build your application in the next section.

-You will use this secure build server to securely build your application in the next section.
+This Secure Build virtual Server will be used to build the MongoDB image.
+To build the banking application image, another Secure Build virtual sever is required, see [`Create your Secure Build Server using a yaml file`](create-server.md){target=_blank} for details.

 !!! note
     You can assign IP addresses and hostnames for containers as necessary for your purposes but using the docker network and host ports is a nice way to quickly get running without having to use up IP addresses on your network.